Entrepreneurial Tools for Early Entrepreneurs

 Be aware of things like; ‘I think’, ‘If’, ‘But’, ‘Maybe’ and so forth.
 Test all the assumptions.

 To do so, prioritize the assumptions first.
 Look at the impact and (un)certainty of the assumptions.
-Maybe the costs the entrepreneur have to make to validate the assumptions are also a factor the entrepreneur needs to take into consideration.
+Maybe the costs the entrepreneur has to make to validate the assumptions are also a factor the entrepreneur needs to take into consideration.

 The entrepreneur can look at the viability, feasibility and desirability of the entrepreneur’s total business model and test the assumptions that are related to these factors.
 Use sentences as ‘We believe that:…’.